Ian Peters: Personal life

 Peters was born in Kawakawa in 1941.
 He is a brother of NZ First MP, leader and minister, Winston Peters, and former NZ First MP Jim Peters.

 Another brother, Ron Peters, stood for New Zealand First in Hobson in 1993, coming third; and for Northland in 1996, coming second.

 Member of Parliament

 He represented the Tongariro electorate in Parliament from 1990 to 1993, when he was defeated by Mark Burton.
-He stood unsuccessfully against Burton for the replacement seat of Taupo in 1996, for the New Zealand First party.
+He stood unsuccessfully against Burton for Tongariro's replacement seat of Taupo in 1996, for the New Zealand First party.

 Since leaving politics, he has been a senior staffer at Te Puni Kōkiri in Whangarei.